supracharger/MiniMax-TreeSearch-MasterTic-Tac-Toe/readme.md

 ## Player Cannot Win, Computer Triumphs!!
 ![Tic-Tac-Toe](img/main.jpg)

+**Here is the Tic-Tac-Toe Master using a variant of MiniMax and Tree Search.
+This algorithm uses complex concepts with a minimal amount of code!**

 ![Game Start](img/a.png)

 **You the Player plays as ‘X’, while the Computer plays as ‘O’.**